-- (1) Anything above to the contrary notwithstanding, a private sale may be authorized on a case-by-case basis by resolution of the Legislature after considering the recommendation of the Enforcing Officer and RPAB.
-Pursuant to \$1166(2) of the Real Property Tax Law, any such private sale agreements must be approved by a resolution of the Legislature. - (2) The purchase price shall be determined by an appraisal prepared by a licensed New York State appraiser that establishes the full value of the property as of the date of the transfer of title.
+- 1) Anything above to the contrary notwithstanding, a private sale may be authorized on a case-by-case basis by resolution of the Legislature after considering the recommendation of the Enforcing Officer and Real Property Advisory Board RPAB.
+Pursuant to §1166(2) of the Real Property Tax Law, aAny such private sale agreements must be approved by a resolution of the Legislature. - (2) The Executive Committee of the Legislature shall designate specific properties for private sale from time to time, without the need for a formal resolution, on its own initiative or upon a recommendation of the RPAB.
+After a parcel has been so designated by the Legislature, the RPAB shall cull offers and meet with offerors and make recommendations to the Real Property Committee.
+The Legislature shall make a final determination on a case by case basis upon the adoption of a resolution.
+Any checks or monies received prior to said final determination shall be promptly returned by the Chair of the RPAB.
+The purchase price shall be determined by an appraisal prepared by a licensed New York State appraiser that establishes the full value of the property as of the date of the transfer of title.
 The cost of any such appraisal shall be borne by the prospective purchaser. - (3) The Legislature retains sole discretion to approve a private sale, or not, in the best interest of the County, keeping in mind that it is otherwise the policy of the County, as expressed herein above, that real property not retained for public use shall be sold at public auction.
 The following are examples of criteria to be used to approve a private sale, but this list is not intended to be exhaustive: - a.
 Sale of property to promote economic development, where selection of a particular use would be in the best interests of the County. - b.
 Sale to a local government for public use. - c.
 Sale to a contiguous owner, but only if one or more of the following conditions exist: - i.
-To provide access to a landlocked property. - ii.
+To provide access to a landlocked property.

+- ii.
 To resolve a problem created by an encroachment, shared well or septic system, or common driveway, etc. - iii.
-If the parcel cannot be otherwise improved under existing zoning regulations. - (4) The Legislature may engage the services of a real estate broker and/or its auction company, if any, to assist the County with the sale of parcels. - (5) Prior to consummation of the private sale, if the property lies within a Village, then the party acquiring the property must demonstrate written certification and documentation that all outstanding Village taxes have been paid in full. - (6) In addition to the sales price, the purchaser shall pay to the County of Sullivan all other lawful charges and fees. - (7) This Subsection C ("Private Sale") shall not apply to properties sold pursuant to the repurchase program, parcels retained for public use or conveyed to another municipality for public use, or parcels remaining unsold after conducting a public auction. - D. Retain Parcels for Public Use
+If the parcel cannot be otherwise improved under existing zoning regulations. - (4) The Legislature may engage the services of a real estate broker and/or its auction company, if any, to assist the County with the sale of parcels. - (5) Prior to consummation of the private sale, if the property lies within a Village, then the party acquiring the property must demonstrate written certification and documentation that all outstanding Village taxes have been paid in full. - (6) In addition to the sales price, the purchaser shall pay to the County of Sullivan all other lawful charges and fees. - (7) This Subsection C ("Private Sale") shall not apply to properties sold pursuant to the repurchase program, parcels retained for public use or conveyed to another municipality for public use, or parcels remaining unsold after conducting a public auction.

+D. Retain Parcels for Public Use